HaxeFoundation/Project-Management/README.md

 * Project and Idea Discussions
 * Closed

 These labels should be used to indicate the current status of the issue.
-If you change the label for non-obvious reason, please also submit a quick comment as to why you have changed it. for example, if you put it to "Feedback Needed" consider re-assigning it to the person you need feedback from or @-mentioning that person in a comment.
+If you change the label for non-obvious reason, please also submit a quick comment as to why you have changed it.
+For example, if you put it to "Feedback Needed" consider re-assigning it to the person you need feedback from or @-mentioning that person in a comment.

 Also, always assign your issues, as soon as you take ownership or want someone else to take ownership.
-The only un-assigned isues should be project or idea discussions.
+The only un-assigned issues should be project or idea discussions.

 Topic Labels: